-As of September 30, 2019, the Company had \$131.7 million in unrestricted cash, cash equivalents and investment securities.
+As of March 31, 2020, the Company had \$112.8 million in unrestricted cash, cash equivalents and investment securities.
+Additionally, the Company raised an additional \$107.9 million through a public offering of 8,222,500 shares of its common stock in April 2020 (see Note 10).
 The Company believes it has sufficient cash to meet its funding requirements for at least the next 12 months.

-However, the Company has experienced net losses and negative cash flows from operating activities since its inception and has an accumulated deficit of \$79.3 million as of September 30, 2019.
+The Company has experienced net losses and negative cash flows from operating activities since its inception and has an accumulated deficit of \$111.2 million as of March 31, 2020.
 The Company expects to continue to incur net losses for the foreseeable future and believes it will need to raise substantial additional capital to accomplish its business plan over the next several years.
 The Company plans to continue to fund its losses from operations and capital funding needs through a combination of equity offerings, debt financings or other sources, including potential collaborations, licenses and other similar arrangements.
 If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible, or suspend or curtail planned programs.
 Any of these actions could materially harm the Company's business, results of operations and future prospects.
 There can be no assurance as to the availability or terms upon which such financing and capital might be available in the future.